patrickromeromccafferty/wetgrain/submit.md

 ​
 General Guidelines:

-1. Please send up to five shorter poems as a .doc or .docx (30 lines or less) via email to wetgrainpoetry [at] protonmail.com with your name in the title of the document.
+&nbsp;&nbsp;&nbsp;&nbsp;Please send up to five pages of poetry as a .doc or .docx via email <br>
-2. We are currently looking for essays (max.
-3000 words) & reviews (max.
-1500 words) of contemporary poetry only.
+&nbsp;&nbsp;&nbsp;&nbsp;to submissions [at] wetgrainpoetry.co.uk with your name in the title of the document. <br>
-3. We welcome submissions in translation provided permission has been obtained to publish the original.
+&nbsp;&nbsp;&nbsp;&nbsp;We welcome submissions in translation provided permission has been obtained to publish the original. <br>
-5. We welcome simultaneous submission.
-Please notify us immediately if your work is accepted elsewhere.
+&nbsp;&nbsp;&nbsp;&nbsp;We welcome simultaneous submission.
+Please notify us immediately if your work is accepted elsewhere. <br>
-6. If you haven’t already, we encourage prospective contributors to familiarise themselves with the types of poetry we publish by buying a copy of [a previous issue](shop.md).
+&nbsp;&nbsp;&nbsp;&nbsp;If you haven’t already, we encourage prospective contributors to familiarise themselves with the poetry <br>
+&nbsp;&nbsp;&nbsp;&nbsp;we publish by buying a copy of [a previous issue](shop.md). <br>
-7. If your work is accepted we might ask you to contribute a) a short note on a poem included in the issue or b) a flash essay.
-Please indicate whether you'd be interested in contributing to these important features of the magazine in the body of your email.
+&nbsp;&nbsp;&nbsp;&nbsp;If your work is accepted we might ask you to contribute a) a short note on a poem included in the issue <br>
+&nbsp;&nbsp;&nbsp;&nbsp;or b) a flash essay.
+Please indicate whether you'd be interested in contributing to these important features <br>
+&nbsp;&nbsp;&nbsp;&nbsp;of the magazine in the body of your email. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;We also consider pitches of prose and will occassionally publish reviews of recent <br>
+&nbsp;&nbsp;&nbsp;&nbsp;collections.
+If you are sending us a pitch please outline why you think it would be a good <br>
+&nbsp;&nbsp;&nbsp;&nbsp;fit for the magazine in your cover letter. <br>
-8. We encourage and actively seek work by poets from underrepresented and marginalised backgrounds.
+&nbsp;&nbsp;&nbsp;&nbsp;We encourage and actively seek work by poets from underrepresented and marginalised backgrounds. <br>
-9. We're unable to offer payment for contributions at this time, though we hope this will change soon.
+&nbsp;&nbsp;&nbsp;&nbsp;We pay £75 per poem & £100 per thousand words of prose upon publication. <br>